Gourang97/max-ai/docs/source/maxaidatahandling.rst

 Expectations_by_GE
 ^^^^^^^^^^^^^^^^^^
-a class that executes built in expectations of Great Expectations on data
+a wrapper class on `Great Expectations <https://docs.greatexpectations.io/docs/>`_.
+With ``Expectations_by_GE``, one can assert what you expect from the data you load and transform, and catch data issues quickly.

 Args:
     - ``df (pyspark.sql.Dataframe)``: dataframe on which we have to execute the expectations